Omni-Diffusion: Unified Multimodal Understanding and Generation with Masked Discrete Diffusion: Experiment

 \subsection{Sampling Efficiency}

 Sampling efficiency is a key advantage of discrete diffusion models over autoregressive architectures.
 Unlike classical autoregressive models that generate tokens sequentially, discrete diffusion models can generate multiple tokens in a single forward pass via parallel decoding.
 In these experiments, we evaluate the sampling efficiency of \OurMethod on text-to-image and TTS tasks.
 Specifically, for text-to-image generation, we initialize the generation process with 256 [MASK] tokens and evaluate the CLIP score under various numbers of time steps.
 For TTS, we employ adaptive token length assignment to determine the sequence length and set the number of inference steps as a ratio of the total [MASK] tokens.
 We evaluate TTS performance using the WER metric on the LibriTTS benchmark.
 As shown in \cref{tab:efficient_sampling}, our model maintains strong generation quality on text-to-image generation when the number of time steps is reduced from 50 to as few as 10.
 Similarly, for TTS task, \OurMethod maintains consistent performance when the number of time steps exceeds $0.25$ times the total number of [MASK] tokens.
-Additionally, \cref{fig:result_ablation_steps} visualizes the images generated by \OurMethod under various numbers of time steps, demonstrating that our method is able to generate high-quality images with extremely few time steps.
-These results highlight the potential of discrete diffusion models for efficient multimodal comprehension and generation.
+We also estimate the inference latency of our model in \cref{tab:efficient_sampling}.
+The latency of text-to-image generation is evaluated as the average seconds spent by \OurMethod to generate one image, while the latency of TTS is estimate as the average RTF caculated by $\text{RTF} = \frac{\text{Inference Latency}}{\text{Speech Duration}}$.
+The results in \cref{tab:efficient_sampling} demonstrate the inference latency decline significantly when reducing the number of inference steps.
+Additionally, \cref{fig:result_ablation_steps} visualizes the images generated by \OurMethod under various number of time steps, demonstrating that our method is able to generate high-quality images with extremely few time steps.
+These results highlight the potential of mask-based discrete diffusion models on efficient multimodal comprehension and generation.